‘No Exit’ stars Haysbert, Ramirez on new and old roles

 Finally, what is your idea of an ideal Sunday if you’re not working?

-Haysbert: I live my days as an athlete trying to stay in the best shape that I can.
+Haysbert: I live my days as an athlete trying to stay in the best shape I can.
 So Sundays might find me swimming.
-I play a lot of golf, walking the course.
+I play a lot of golf.
 Give me a five mile walk and it’s a good day.

-Ramirez: I love to go to a soccer field and do soccer drills just in case I still have a chance to go pro!
-It could happen!
-Sundays are about refining skills … and reading, which is a skill.
+Ramirez: Sundays are about refining skills … and reading, which is a skill.
 Tom Cruise told me on “Maverick” that every project you do, try to learn two new things.
 I try to do just that.
 And I practice them on Sundays.